mspass-team/mspass/docs/source/user_manual/importing_data.rst

 Importing Miniseed Data
 ----------------------------
 From the MsPASS perspective,
-at this point in time the best mechanism to obtain data from the FDSN confederation of data centers is to use obspy.
+at this point in time, the best mechanism to obtain data from the FDSN confederation of data centers is to use obspy.
 Obspy has two different python functions that can be used to fetch miniseed data from one or more FDSN data centers.